8 Effective Medication Reminder Strategies for Seniors

 RELATED CONTENT: Common Medication Mishaps and Tips for Avoiding Them

-6. Find Pre-Sorted Medication Services
+6. Use Pre-Sorted Medication Services

 For seniors who struggle with sorting their pills, pharmacies now offer pre-packaged medication services, such as PillPack by Amazon Pharmacy.
 These services send medications in clearly labeled, pre-portioned daily packs, reducing confusion and improving adherence.
 Professional caregivers could also help sort medication.